 Fall Semester Action Beginning of contract period Department Chair gives all new faculty copies of department policies on and observation timeframe for probationary review.
 Department Promotion and Tenure Committee meets with the probationary faculty member during the first semester to set expectations and to discuss the probationary review process.
-By August 29 Department Chair provides to Chair of Department Promotion and Tenure Committee a list of tenure-track faculty in their first year of teaching, clinical educators and lecturers.
-By December 9 Probationary candidates submit files portfolio to Department Chair (or to Chair of the Department Promotion and Tenure Committee if candidate is the Department Chair).
-By December 10 Department Chair provides the Chair of the Department Promotion and Tenure Committee the files portfolio of probationary tenure-track faculty in their first year of teaching, clinical educators, and lecturers.
-By December 15 Department Promotion and Tenure Committee circulates files portfolios of probationary review faculty, clinical educators and lecturers, to members and notifies probationary faculty members of any missing items.
+By August 29 Department Chair provides to Chair of Department Promotion and Tenure Committee a list of tenure-track faculty in their first year of teaching.
+By December 9 Probationary candidates submit files to Department Chair (or to Chair of the Department Promotion and Tenure Committee if candidate is the Department Chair).
+By December 10 Department Chair provides the Chair of the Department Promotion and Tenure Committee the files of probationary tenure-track faculty in their first year of teaching.
+By December 15 Department Promotion and Tenure Committee circulates files of probationary review faculty to members and notifies probationary faculty members of any missing items.
 All missing materials must be submitted by the candidate within one week of notification.
-By December 22 The file portfolio is now considered complete; no new materials may be added except for a letter of exception or clarification as provided in 11b above, Section III, Z. Procedures for Promotion and Tenure, item 1.i, and student evaluations as soon as they are available.
-Spring Semester Action By January 27 Department Chair and Department Promotion and Tenure Committee exchange letters of recommendation for first-year probationary tenure-track faculty members, clinical educators or lecturers.
-The recommendation letter is to be addressed to the faculty member.
-Department Chair forwards copies of both letters to the probationary faculty member.
+By December 22 The file is now considered complete; no new materials may be added except for a letter of exception or clarification as provided in Section III, W. Procedures for Promotion and Tenure, item 1.i, and student evaluations as soon as they are available.
+Spring Semester Action